 There are microbial and chemical risks in drinking water.
 Safe levels should be maintained as drinking water are discussed.
-Concepts and methodologies to set drinking water quality standards, and future prospects of water quality management are stated.
+Concepts and methodologies to set drinking water quality standards are shown.
+In addition, quantitative microbial risk assessment is discussed.

 Continue to 上水道工学(2)